American With No Medical Training Ran Center For Malnourished Ugandan Kids. 105 Died

 Ideally this would be a hospital — but at the least a higher-level health center that has been especially approved by Ugandan health authorities, says Dr. Joel Okullo, chairman of the Uganda Medical and Dental Practitioners Council — the enforcement agency for Uganda's health regulations.
 Treating a child in this condition at even a lower-level health clinic "would be breaking the law," says Okullo.

-And at this point, Bach's nutrition center didn't have any kind of health license.
+And at this point, Bach's nutrition center didn't have any kind of health license or any doctors on staff.

 Saul Guerrero specializes in childhood severe acute malnutrition at UNICEF, the world authority to which countries turn for help setting their regulations and treatment programs.